nrfconnect/sdk-nrf/doc/nrf/ug_zigbee.rst

 After that, you have to define the Zigbee device role for the Zigbee application or sample by setting one of the following Kconfig options:

 * Router role: :option:`CONFIG_ZIGBEE_ROLE_ROUTER`
-* End device role: :option:`CONFIG_ZIGBEE_ROLE_END_DEVICE`
+* End Device role: :option:`CONFIG_ZIGBEE_ROLE_END_DEVICE`
 * Coordinator role: :option:`CONFIG_ZIGBEE_ROLE_COORDINATOR`

 Setting any of these options enables the respective ZBOSS role library.
-This is needed because end devices use different libraries than routers and coordinators.
+This is needed because End Devices use different libraries than Routers and Coordinators.

 For instructions about how to set Kconfig options, see :ref:`configure_application`.